James-Battye/email-validation/README.md

 ## Installation

 1. **Include the Script**: Add the following script to your Webflow site.
-You can include this in the page settings under the <head> section.
+You can include this in the page settings under the HEAD section.

     ```html
     <script src="https://cdn.jsdelivr.net/npm/@yes-chef/yc-email-validation@0.0.2/dist/index.js"></script>
     ```

-2. **Add the Validation Code**: Add the following script tag to your Webflow page settings, within the "Before </body> tag" section.
+2. **Add the Validation Code**: Add the following script tag to your Webflow page settings, within the "Before BODY tag" section.
 This script sets up the disallowed domains and custom error message.

     ```html
     <script>